langchain-ai/langsmith-cookbook/tracing-examples/show-trace-url-streamlit/README.md

 ENVIRONMENT=dev python -m streamlit run app.py
 ```

 This will spin up the local streamlit application.
-Try saying hello!
+Try saying hello and clicking the trace URL!

 ## Conclusion